Professional Development Award Details

 • These funds can be used for opportunities related to teaching, scholarship, career planning, and leadership.
 Monies cannot be utilized for tuition.

-• Each of the award funding cycles includes a time frame for the application, the award and the conference/PD activity.
+• Each of the funding cycles includes a time frame for the application, the fund, and the conference/PD activity.

-• For those proposals that are accepted, funds will be transferred after the award notifications to the recipient’s academic unit for the related professional development activity.
+• For those proposals that are accepted, funds will be transferred after the fund notifications to the recipient’s academic unit for the related professional development activity.

-Review over the award eligiblity and application details below.
+Review over the fund eligiblity and application details below.
 The brief application process does require applicants to indicate the following.

 • They have discussed the application for funding with their AUH